realityexpander/KMP_Room/README.md

 How to use Google Room database (loved by Android devs) in Pure Compose UI KMP apps for iOS and Android
-- Attempting to use the simplest implementation possible.
+- Attempting to use the simplest implementation possible to show the minimal code needed.
 - No Viewmodels!
 Pure Compose-only app.

 [<img src= "./screenshots/ios.png" width="200">]()